Best golf courses in Scotland

 The stunning links at Kingsbarns was not built until 2000, but you’ll soon marvel how as it displays an extraordinary sense of maturity.
 Although not on the Open rota, many argue that the perfectly crafted links is on par with more famous nearby courses.
 You will instantly fall in love with this modern phenomenon.

-Founded in 1832, this charming test of golf requires you’re A-game.
+Founded in 1832, this charming test of golf requires your a-game.
 It regularly holds Open Qualifying when the tournament is hosted nearby and also has some fine views looking out to the North Sea and the Forth estuary.
 Easily accessible from the A1, the West Links is well worth the journey.

-The host of the 2016 Open Championship, Royal Troon has proudly retained its position as a major venue.
+The host of multiple Open Championships, Royal Troon has proudly retained its position as a major venue.
 Solid throughout, with the back nine presenting the more arduous side of the round, the Ayrshire Course has been dominated by American professionals who have won the last six Opens at Troon.

 The eighth green, known as the Postage Stamp, is renowned for being the shortest hole on the Open rotation, where only the most precise shot will find the green.
 The 11th was described by Arnold Palmer as being the most dangerous hole in the world.
 He did, however, play it brilliantly throughout his triumphant performance in 1962, and successfully avoided the treacherous railway line on the right side.